-ASGM is the largest source of anthropogenic mercury emissions in the world, releasing the toxic substance into the atmosphere, soil and surrounding bodies of water.
-Illegal gold mining has grown in the last decade, fostered by a sustained rise in international prices for this metal.
+ASGM is the largest source of anthropogenic mercury emissions in the world, releasing the toxic substance into the atmosphere, soil, and surrounding bodies of water.
+Illegal gold mining has grown in the last decade, fostered by a sustained rise in international gold prices.
 In countries such as Brazil, Colombia, Bolivia, and Peru, alluvial and land-based mining pollutes rivers and streams.
-National statistics reveal alarming rates of mercury poisoning among indigenous groups and local populations; a problem that is not fully assessed, given that many of the contaminated fish species are also consumed by regions outside the Amazon biome.
+National statistics reveal alarming rates of mercury poisoning among indigenous groups and local populations, a problem that is not fully assessed, given that many of the contaminated fish species are also consumed by regions outside the Amazon biome.

 Assessing the impacts of ASGM and calculating a monetary value for these impacts allows for strengthened policies, raises visibility of the issues for the general public and communities affected by mining, and encourages investments in the prevention and the remediation of harmful impacts on the environment and local communities.